IR03/Table-data-read/README.md

 ## Description

 First we created a table using bootstrap after that used a modal for pop up screen.
 After that we trigger tableID & used a for loop to find out the length of the table & which row is clicked.
-Then we take the table data and put them on form
+Then we take the table data and put them on form.
 Thats it.

 ## Technology used to Build this website :